 How many people can access an eBook at one time?

 eBook availability and licensing ultimately depends on the platform, publisher, and specific usage restrictions.
 Some eBooks only allow a single user from an institution to view them at a given time, while others can be accessed and viewed by an unlimited number of users.
 Additionally, while we own the majority of our eBooks, some are only available as part of subscription packages without perpetual access.
-If you have questions about licenses for a title you would like to adopt for your course, please contact your subject librarian or fill out our eTextbook Access Form.

 Are these eBooks free?